-As an educator, your time may be limited, but you may still have a desire to learn more about redesigning your presentations to make them more aesthetically pleasing, readable, and maintaining consistency between slides.
+Your time may be limited, but you may still have a desire to learn more about redesigning your presentations to make the presentations more aesthetically pleasing, readable, and maintain a consistency between slides.
 My goal is to provide training to help redesign presentations, as well as training on the development of instructional videos, screencast, and 2-dimensional animations.

 If you are interested in learning more, please visit Educational Solutions and Design.